Is olive oil really good for you? I know there are several different types — what are the differences among them?

 A. The recipes best suited for substituting applesauce in place of oil are recipes for quick breads, muffins, and other moist, cake-like baked goods.

-If this is your first time making a low-fat version of a baking recipe, you may want to substitute only half the amount of oil with applesauce.
+If this is your first time making a low-fat version of a baking recipe. hence, you may want to substitute only half the amount of oil with applesauce.
 Otherwise, substituting all of the oil with applesauce using a 1-to-1 ratio is perfectly acceptable.

-When adding the liquid ingredients to the dry ingredients, do not overmix, as reduced-fat recipes have more of a tendency to become tough when baked.
-Baked goods made with applesauce may be slightly moister and denser than original oil-based recipes, but remember to bake until just done (when a toothpick inserted near the center of the product comes out clean).
+When adding the liquid ingredients to the dry ingredients, do not overmix.
+More so, as reduced-fat recipes have more of a tendency to become tough when baked.
+Baked goods made with applesauce may be slightly moister and denser than original oil-based recipes.
+Meanwhile, remember to bake until just done (when a toothpick inserted near the center of the product comes out clean).
 Dry, over-baked goods are never appetizing.
-Cooking oil wholesale suppliers like soybean oil, sunflower oil, canola oil, rapeseed oil and more essential oil.
+Cooking Oil Wholesale Suppliers like soybean oil, sunflower oil, canola oil, rapeseed oil and more essential oil.